David Lax: Pro Bono Activities

 Lax played a key role in The Carter Center's effort to help the three parties (the King, the political parties and the Maoists) in the civil war in Nepal successfully achieve a resolution.
 He led a project funded by the Madison Initiative to help Republicans and Democrats negotiate deals across party lines in the national security area.
-According the an evaluation performed by the Center for Evaluation Innovation on behalf of the William & Flora Hewlett Foundation, at least thirteen separate bills passed as a result of this project.
+According to an evaluation performed by the Center for Evaluation Innovation on behalf of the William & Flora Hewlett Foundation, at least thirteen separate bills passed as a result of this project.
 He served on the board of the Abraham Path and, as Distinguished Fellow of Harvard Negotiation Project, he is working with the Climate Parliament on a Green Grids Accelerator, which is aimed at accelerating the completion of Green Grids (inter-connectors between power grids that facilitate the transmission of renewable energy and frequently connect power grids in different countries or regions).
-The Harvard Negotiation Project's efforts involve identifying obstacles face by Green Grids developers, studying their successes and failures in surmounting these obstacles, and sharing that information to help developers learn from each others' successes and failures.
+The Harvard Negotiation Project's efforts involve identifying obstacles face by Green Grids developers, studying their successes and failures in surmounting these obstacles, and sharing that information to help developers learn from each other's successes and failures.